 Mosier Company is a small-batch living, community driven, farm-to-table kitchen and coffee roaster located in Mosier, Oregon.
 The owners and location of this establishment are dear to my heart.
 Their mission is to pass on to the community everything that Mosier has taught to their family and friends for generations.

 I worked closely with the owners at the beginning of the project to develop a logo.
 Something that was meaningful to them but also definatively Mosier.
 With it's rich history and scenic imagery we settled on a turkey vulture of all things!
-These magnificent birds are a familiar sight, gracefully riding the thermals up high in the Mosier skies.
+These magnificent birds are a very familiar sight, gracefully riding the thermals up high in the Mosier skies.

 Client: Mosier Company